 Patients who seek consultation for labiaplasty feel that their labia minora or majora are enlarged, droopy, asymmetric, or deflated.
 They want the perineal area to look and feel normal and feminine and not aged.
 Sometimes, their labia get pinched, torn, or abraded by exercise activities or clothes.

-Your labiaplasty consultation with Dr. Cherup will be private and quiet.
+Your labiaplasty consultation with board-ceritifed and renowned plastic surgeon, Dr. Cherup will be private and quiet.
 She will listen to your concerns.
 She will examine your external perineum and diagnose asymmetries and abnormalities of proportion.
 She will propose a plan to remove excess tissue or plump up tissues that need to be improved.

 The labiaplasty surgery usually lasts one to one-and-a-half hours.
 Our anesthesiologist will use IV sedation anesthesia to put you to sleep before injections numb the perineal tissues.
 Dr. Cherup uses the trimming technique for the labia minora tissues and clitoral hood.
 She uses a central wedge excision technique for the labia majora tissues.
 All sutures are absorbable and only a few knots need to be removed at 10 days.
 Ointment, perineal gauze, and an ice pack will be used as dressings as you move to our comfortable recovery room.